 Twitter Disclosure Options

-Facebook Disclosure Option
+Facebook Disclosure Options

 For Facebook Status Updates and Photos (“posts”), only the first 400 characters of text will appear before the See More button.
-The disclosure must appear before this button in the Creator's post.
+The disclosure must appear before this button in the your post.
 Posts must also include the Facebook Handshake tool, which can be programmatically set up in your Facebook Opportunity.
 The Facebook Handshake tool is not a substitute for required FTC disclosure.
 Posts will include the following disclosure, without option:

 Video Disclosure Options